oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 **NOTE:** You will need to wait for some time for all the chunks to move out of the shard database which you want to delete.

-### Delete the shard database from the Sharded Database
+### Delete the shard database from the Oracle Globally Distributed Database

 Once you have confirmed that no chunk is present in the shard to be deleted in earlier step, you can use the below command to delete that shard(shard3 in this case):
 ```bash